joanna230/Joanna-Yang/index.md

 Welcome to Joanna Yang's Webpage!<br>

-Hello, I'm Joanna, a Computer Science major at the University of California, San Diego - Jacob School of Engineering.
-Explore my journey in software development, research, and academic achievements.
+Hello, I'm Joanna, a student major in Computer Science at the University of California, San Diego - Jacob School of Engineering.
+My journey includes software development, research, and academic achievements.
 From internships at Apple to hands-on research with the UCSD Security and Cryptography Research Group, I'm driven by a passion for innovation.
 Check out my projects, academic endeavors, and more.
 Let's connect and explore the possibilities of innovation together.<br>

 Open for any internships, part-time, or research opportunities!<br>